emperorofmars/stf-unity/Docs/stf_format.md

 ## Addons

 It is possible to create assets of the type `STF.addon`.
-These provide a list of nodes that can be of the types `STF.appendage_node` and `STF.patch_node`.
+These provide a list of nodes that can be of the types `STF.node_appendage` and `STF.node_patch`.
 They target the nodes of other assets and either parent themselves to the target (appendage) or add their child nodes and components to the target (patch).

 That way it becomes trivial for a third party to create assets like a set of clothing for a base character model.
-The STF importer scans the Unity project for STF addons targeting the selected asset and presents the user with a simple checkbox to apply it.
+To apply an addon as a Unity user, the 'STF-Tools/Apply Addons' tool can be used.
+In the future, importing an STF file, applying addons and converting to a specific target application should happen in one UI flow.

 ## Material Format
 As part of creating this format, I created a universal material format, called: **MTF - Material Transfer Format**.